Seadrill, Sapura latest firms targeted in Brazil's 'Car Wash' probe

 The prosecutors described the operation as an attempt to deepen ongoing probes into three contracts worth $2.7 billion signed between Sapura and state-run oil firm Petrobras in 2011.
 The contracts, for the construction and charter of three pipe-laying support vessels, known as PLSVs, are still in effect today, prosecutors said.

-Sapura said in a statement it would make itself available to investigators, adding that it did not yet have access to key parts of the investigation.
+Sapura representatives in Brazil said in a Wednesday statement that the company would make itself available to investigators, adding that it did not yet have access to key parts of the investigation.

-In a statement filed to the bourse on Thursday, the company refuted involvement in any form of bribery or corruption and said it had been cleared of all allegations in an earlier investigation by Brazilian authorities in 2016 and 2017.
+In a statement filed to the bourse on Thursday, Sapura Energy denied involvement in any form of bribery or corruption and said it had been cleared of all allegations in an earlier investigation by Brazilian authorities in 2016 and 2017.

 Since 2014, Brazilian prosecutors have been investigating contracting graft at Petrobras.
 The probes quickly expanded, leading to charges against hundreds of high-ranking businessmen and politicians throughout Latin America.

-In recent years, several international companies have come into prosecutors’ crosshairs, ranging from Danish shipping giant Maersk to commodity trading behemoths Glencore PLC and Vitol SA.
+In recent years, several international companies have come into prosecutors' crosshairs, ranging from Danish shipping giant Maersk MAERSKb.CO to commodity trading behemoths Glencore PLC GLEN.L and Vitol SA.

 Our Standards: The Thomson Reuters Trust Principles.